 Step 1: Claim Your Google My Business Listing

-Creating your Google My Business page can be quite straightforward.
-Provide as much information as possible about your local business and make sure it’s all accurate, including your type of business or service, contact details, opening times, service areas, etc.
+Creating your Google My Business page is straightforward.
+Provide as much information as possible about your small local business and ensure it’s all accurate, including your type of business or service, contact details, opening times, and service areas.